JonaCodes/instachat-exercise/README.md

 This is a buggy, AI-generated, _real_-time chat app.
 Practice your AI-copiloting by completing the tasks below.

+For a free copilot with minimal setup, you can install Gemini CLI by running this: `npm i -g @google/gemini-cli`

+Then run `gemini` in your project directory and login with your Google account - that's it!
+Then you can chat with it and it will have access to your code.

 ## Running the app

 Simply run `npm run dev`, and open `http://localhost:8080/` on two separate browser windows to see the chat interface